-Searching for the best places to live in Connecticut?
-The Constitution State is home to prestigious colleges like Yale University and University of Connecticut and is known for its beautiful New England scenery.
-While Connecticut can be expensive, with a cost of living above the U.S. average and a median home price of $276,319, there are many great Connecticut cities with affordable housing and top-notch amenities.
-Here are the top nine most affordable Connecticut cities to live in!
+Want to live affordably in Connecticut?
+While the cost of living in Connecticut is above the U.S. average with an average home price of $364,082, there are many great, budget-friendly cities with affordable housing and top-notch amenities.
+Check out these top nine most affordable Connecticut cities to live in!

 - Home Price: $168,200 median purchase price; $1,111 median monthly rent